JKHYuen/DX12Engine/README.md

        LCTRL: Move slow

 ## Caveats
-This was a first attempt at a modern renderer, some important base systems like resource state tracking/transitioning and memory management are adapted from the [tutorial](https://www.3dgep.com/learning-directx-12-1/) and are not well tested.
+This was a first attempt at a modern renderer, some important base systems like resource state tracking/transitioning and memory management are adapted from [the tutorial mentioned](https://www.3dgep.com/learning-directx-12-1/) and are not well tested.
 There are major features that will not be added until switching to something more robust like NVRHI:
 - Render graph system
 - Smarter PSO management/generation
 - Bindless resources